Xellyelly/Human-Resources-Absenteeism-/README.md

 - [Recommendations](#recommendations)

 ### project overview
-This project examines the factors contributing to absenteeism in the workplace and determine how to help those who are missing work.
-It focuses on key features such as age, season, lifestyle factors, and work-related variables to identify patterns and provide actionable insights.
+This project explored patterns in employee absenteeism to understand key drivers like Nearest to work place, Body mass, and working conditions.
+In other to get insights that can  inform HR strategies like flexible scheduling, workload adjustments, and targeted support—leading to more focused interventions aimed at reducing unplanned absences and improving overall productivity.

 ### Data source
 The primary data sets used for this analysis are "Absenteeisms.csv" and "Employee_info"